Vexatious litigation: Quebec

+India

+There is not a specific law titled "Vexatious Litigation Law" in India, the concept is primarily addressed through provisions in the Civil Procedure Code and through judicial decisions.
+The Indian legal system empowers courts to deal with vexatious litigation through several mechanisms.
+One common tool is the imposition of costs on the litigant who files frivolous suits.
+Courts have the discretion to order costs to be paid to the opposing party as a means of discouraging such behavior.
+These costs can include legal fees and compensation for the wasted time and resources of the other party.
+Also under Section 35A of the Civil Procedure Code, courts have the authority to declare a litigant a "vexatious litigant."
+This declaration prohibits the person from filing any further lawsuits in a particular court without obtaining prior permission.
+This provision is designed to deter individuals from repeatedly abusing the legal system.
+Courts have the authority to dismiss frivolous cases at the preliminary stage and even initiate contempt of court proceedings against those who persistently file baseless lawsuits.

 Ireland

 In Ireland, a court may, of its own motion or on application, order that no proceedings, either of a certain type or at all, may be issued by a certain person without leave of that court or some other court, for a specified time, or indefinitely.
 Such an order is referred to in legal circles as an Isaac Wunder order after Isaac Wunder who made several claims against the Hospitals Trust claiming sweepstakes prizes, but the claims were found to be groundless and the case deemed frivolous or vexatious.
 He was prohibited from taking further High Court proceedings in the action without leave of the court.

 New Zealand

 In New Zealand a person may be declared a vexatious litigant by a High Court Judge on the application of the Attorney-General.
 A vexatious litigant must then apply to a High Court Judge for leave to commence any action.
 A decision by the High Court whether or not to grant leave cannot be appealed.